dober-man/k8s-sitetype-ce/README.md

 <br>
 Ports: Various ports mapped to high NodePort values, enabling external access to the VER component on these ports.
 <br>
-Role: Exposes the Volterra Edge Router to external networks through specific NodePorts.
+Role: Exposes the Volterra Enterprise Router to external networks through specific NodePorts.

 vpm
 <br>